robertoszek/pleroma-bot/README.md

                         path of config file (config.yml) to use and parse.
 If not specified, it will try to find it in the current working directory.
+  -d, --daemon          run in daemon mode.
+By default it will re-run every
+                        60min.
+You can control this with --pollrate -p POLLRATE, --pollrate POLLRATE
+                        only applies to daemon mode.
+How often to run the program in the background (in minutes).
+By default is 60min.
   -l LOG, --log LOG     path of log file (error.log) to create.
 If not
                         specified, it will try to store it at your config file path